Naterra/cheatsheets/algo/LinkedList.md

 ### Solution:
 - **two pointers technique**

-It doesnt necessary that 'slow' and 'fast' suppose to move instantly with some specific distance between them.
+It doesn't necessary that 'slow' and 'fast' suppose to move instantly with some specific distance between them.
 In this particular case, we even can't configure ahead 'fast' value.
 But, we can let it go until it moves **N** spaces ahead of 'slow'.
 As soon as our 'slow' delays on **N steps**, it can move ahead either.

 When loop reach the last element of the Linked List, 'slow' will point on right Node (n spaces from the last Node ).
-Return it.

 ```javascript